juvie3/CapitalTwo2/README.md

 # How To Install This Web Application Locally

-Just follow the steps below to clone this repo locally.
+Just follow the steps below to run this app on your computer.

 ## Getting started
 1. Clone this repository to your local computer